Abhi9108865162/pes_pd/README.md

 ![Screenshot from 2023-09-09 21-26-49](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/e987d3ec-9eed-4493-bb47-71e9ec8296ce)
 ![Screenshot from 2023-09-09 21-27-46](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/a1534d99-c024-44bb-a8e8-18657d145dff)
 - ### Pin placement and logical cell placement blockage

+1. Pin Placement:

+    Pins are points on the IC where it interfaces with the outside world.
+These can include input pins (for receiving signals), output pins (for sending signals), and power/ground pins (for supplying power and ground connections).
+    Pin Placement involves determining the locations and assignments of these pins on the IC's physical layout.
+Proper pin placement is crucial for ensuring the IC can be connected to other components on a circuit board.
+    Pins need to be strategically placed to minimize wirelength (distance between pins), optimize signal integrity, and meet electrical and timing requirements.

+2. Logical Cell Placement:

+    In the context of digital IC design, an IC is composed of logical cells, such as gates, flip-flops, and other digital components.
+Logical cell placement involves determining the positions of these cells within the IC's layout.
+    Proper logical cell placement is essential for achieving optimal performance, power consumption, and ease of routing during later stages of design.
+    The placement process should consider factors like minimizing signal delays, reducing congestion, and meeting area constraints.

 ![Screenshot from 2023-09-09 21-52-46](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/b7c1eeb7-e8f1-4c56-a616-954913a75a36)
 ![Screenshot from 2023-09-09 21-54-58](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/f058f48b-2b68-4c92-ae8d-df14e73d3ab9)
 ![Screenshot from 2023-09-09 21-57-50](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/5f297541-ed9d-447a-9f63-7d4f450e2cfa)